kammitama5/kammitama5.github.io/_posts/2019-02-15-Friday-February-15th.md

   the *right* spot for you; it is the one in which you will probably grow the most, feel the most comfortable and form the best friendships.

+## Lastly

+- I played chess!
+I found a chess buddy, and we play on Tuesdays and Thursdays.
+She is much better than I am, but I'm learning a lot and really enjoying it!
+She wanted to meet me because there were no people playing at all, originally, so the board was just sitting there.
+Suddenly, by our second meeting, two more sets of people around us started playing.
+We joked that "we started a movement!" :D

 ## Moving forward

 - I'm probably going to spend this weekend doing Haskell and learning some other stuff.
 It's been a wild ride